 It’s your life to live

 It takes courage and determination to do something unconventional in search of your true purpose.
-Some people in your life may not understand your choices, but remember that it is your life and you owe it to yourself to pursue the work that you find challenging and fulfilling.
+Some people in your life may not understand your choices, but you owe it to yourself to pursue the work that you find challenging and fulfilling.

 Did you enjoy this post?
 There's plenty more where this came from!
 Subscribe here for updates.